rondondaniel/python-reinforcement-learning-boilerplate/README.md

 # reinforcement-learning-boilerplate

 This a boilerplate to start building Reinforcement Learning apps fast.
+You can go with vanilla RL and will use Pytorch